Alexander (1803 Liverpool): Voyage #6 (1814–15)

-Voyage #7 (1816-17)
+Voyage #7 (1816–17)

+On 2 February 1816, the EIC accepted Robert Mangles's tender of Alexander for one voyage at a rate of £25 19s per ton.

 Captain Henry Cobb was captain for this, Alexander's last voyage.
 He left The Downs for Bombay on 19 May 1816 and reached Madeira on 31 May.
 He arrived at Bombay on 23 September, before leaving on 7 December.
 One week later Alexander arrived at Tellicherry.
 From there she sailed to Cochin, where she arrived on 30 December.
 She reached the Cape of Good Hope on 18 February 1817, St Helena on 14 March, and Blackwall on 29 May.

 Fate

 Apparently Alexander was sold in 1817 on the condition she be used as a hulk or broken up.